-- arrangements can be found on the University's tuition fee pages (www.sheffield.ac.uk/registration/tuitionfees). - 4.2 The University provides students with a range of payment options.
-A payment discount is available to students who opt to pay their fees in full before the start of their course.
-However, the University reserves the right to request that payment is made in full at the start of each year of study. - 4.3 Self-funded students must make arrangements to pay their tuition fees either in full or by instalments by an approved payment method.
-Such students should note that The University does not issue invoices to self-funded students. - 4.4 Where students are expecting an external organisation (e.g. an employer/embassy) to pay some or all of their tuition fee, they are required to provide evidence of the funding arrangements; more information for sponsored students can be found at: www.sheffield.ac.uk/registration/tuitionfees/sponsored-students.
+- 4.1 The University provides students with a range of payment options.
+However, the University reserves the right to request that payment is made in full at the start of each year of study. - 4.2 Self-funded students must make arrangements to pay their tuition fees either in full or by instalments by an approved payment method. - 4.3 Where students are expecting an external organisation (e.g. an employer/embassy) to pay some or all of their tuition fee, they are required to provide evidence of the funding arrangements; more information for sponsored students can be found at: www.sheffield.ac.uk/registration/tuitionfees/sponsored-students.
 Fees from a sponsor must be paid in full upon receipt of an invoice.
-Students should note that The University does not issue receipts for payments made in advance; the cardholder will receive an email confirming payment. - 4.5 Students may be entitled to a University Scholarship, as follows: - 4.5.1 Home Postgraduate students who have previously graduated from The University of Sheffield are eligible for a 10% Alumni Reward; the application/eligibility process is part of the registration process; - 4.5.2 self-funded overseas students may be eligible to apply for a Faculty/Country Scholarship; - 4.5.3 students with a sibling or spouse (including civil partner) who is studying at the University may be eligible to apply for the Sibling & Spouse Scholarship.
-Students should note that in the event of a scholarship being withdrawn on grounds of ineligibility, they will become liable for any resulting unpaid tuition fees. - 4.6 Students should make every effort to honour the agreement to pay tuition fees by ensuring that they have sufficient funds in their bank account when the payment is due.
+Students should note that The University does not issue receipts for payments made in advance; the cardholder will receive an email confirming payment.

+- 4.4 Students may be entitled to a University Scholarship, as follows: - 4.4.1 Home Postgraduate students who have previously graduated from The University of Sheffield are eligible for a 10% Alumni Reward (£1500 cap); the application/eligibility process is part of the enrolment process; - 4.4.2 self-funded overseas students may be eligible to apply for a Faculty/Country Scholarship; - 4.5 Students should make every effort to honour the agreement to pay tuition fees by ensuring that they have sufficient funds in their bank account when the payment is due.
 If a student becomes aware that they may face difficulties in meeting a payment, they must contact the Student Fees Team in the Student Administration Service in advance of the payment date, in order to discuss a possible alternative payment arrangement.
-If the payment does not reach the University as agreed with prior notice, students may have their registration and computer facilities cancelled.
-They may be required to settle all outstanding fees before they are permitted to re-register and the University may withdraw the option to pay in instalments. - 4.7 Students are not permitted to continue into a further period of study with an academic-related debt unless they have arranged payment of the debt via the Personal Payments Scheme and/or have the express agreement of the Student Fees Team. - 4.8 Students are not permitted to graduate until all outstanding academic-related debts have been paid. - 4.9 The University operates a Tuition Fee Refund Policy.
-A student may be eligible for a refund if he/she: - 4.9.1 takes a leave of absence or withdraws from the University, with the following exceptions: - (a) where the period of leave of absence ends in the same academic year; - (b) if the student is a Postgraduate Research student and the leave of absence is for a period of less than six months within the same academic session (for PGR students, the registration start date marks the start of a twelve month academic session); - 4.9.2 transfers or downgrades from a Masters' qualification to a Diploma or Certificate qualification (unless the student has received teaching/supervision for the higher award or the transfer or downgrade is the result of a failure to progress on the higher qualification); - 4.9.3 submits their thesis early (having paid all fees due to cover the minimum fee paying period); - 4.9.4 starts or leaves their English Language Teaching Centre programme earlier than expected.
+If the payment does not reach the University as agreed with prior notice, students may have their enrolment and computer facilities cancelled.
+They may be required to settle all outstanding fees before they are permitted to re-enrol and the University may withdraw the option to pay in instalments. - 4.6 Students are not permitted to continue into a further period of study with an academic-related debt unless they have arranged payment of the debt via the Personal Payments Scheme and/or have the express agreement of the Student Fees Team. - 4.7 Students are not permitted to graduate until all outstanding academic-related debts have been paid. - 4.8 The University operates a Tuition Fee Refund Policy.
+A student may be eligible for a refund if he/she: - 4.8.1 takes a leave of absence or withdraws from the University, with the following exceptions: - (a) where the period of leave of absence ends in the same academic year; - (b) if the student is a Postgraduate Research student and the leave of absence is for a period of less than six months within the same academic session (for PGR students, the enrolment start date marks the start of a twelve month academic session); - 4.8.2 transfers or downgrades from a Masters' qualification to a Diploma or Certificate qualification (unless the student has received teaching/supervision for the higher award or the transfer or downgrade is the result of a failure to progress on the higher qualification); - 4.8.3 submits their thesis early (having paid all fees due to cover the minimum fee paying period); - 4.8.4 starts or leaves their English Language Teaching Centre programme earlier than expected.